 Westinghouse Electric Lawsuits

 Throughout the beginnings of the company and up until the 1970s, Westinghouse relied heavily on asbestos for its heat and fire-resistant properties.
-The toxic mineral was mixed into a variety of Westinghouse products, leading numerous asbestos-related lawsuits.
+The toxic set of minerals was mixed into a variety of Westinghouse products, leading to numerous asbestos-related lawsuits.

 However, Westinghouse’s asbestos-related lawsuits were minor in the beginning compared to other businesses.
-In 1988, the company was facing a little under 3,000 asbestos-related lawsuits, whereas most businesses associated with asbestos use were facing a much higher number of claims.
+In 1988, the company was facing a little under 3,000 asbestos-related lawsuits, whereas most businesses associated with asbestos use were facing a much higher number.

 According to court documents, both Westinghouse Electric Co.
 LLC, and General Electric Co. were found liable for exposing Merwitz to asbestos via their asbestos-containing products that were distributed to the shipyards that he worked at.
-In turn, the companies were ordered to pay $7.25 million to the estate of Merkwitz.
+The companies were ordered to pay $7.25 million to the estate of Merkwitz.

 Occupations Affected by Westinghouse Electric

-Since Westinghouse’s asbestos-related products were distributed to many different industries, thousands of workers in different occupations were injured and affected, including:
+Since Westinghouse’s asbestos-related products were distributed to many different industries, workers in different occupations were also injured and affected, including: